vsrinivas/fuchsia/zircon/system/utest/perftest/README.md

 When using a Fuchsia build you must first ensure the right package is included.
 Try building with

-`fx set x64 --monolith garnet/packages/buildbot && fx full-build`
+`fx set core.x64 --with-base //bundles/buildbot:core && fx full-build`

 You can then run the tests with